Finding children loving homes

 Put our experience with adoptions to work for you

 You do not have to face your adoption fears alone.
 From initial consultation through to resolution, Attorney Julia B. Shalhoup listens to you, answers your questions, and responds to any crisis that may occur.
 Put her experience with adoptions to work for you.
-Call today: (304) 345-4455.
+Contact her office today: (304) 345-4455.

 From offices in Charleston, the law firm of Julia Shalhoup represents clients throughout West Virginia, including Charleston, Hurricane, Winfield, Madison, Elkview, Ripley, Beckley, Hamlin, and Spencer, and Putnam, Kanawha, Boone, Lincoln, Jackson, Roane, Cabell, Clay, and Raleigh counties.